It’s the start of her shift and she hands me a tea,

 And all the while the nurses’ touch,

-Graceful, instinctive; eyes, hands, names.
+Graceful, instinctive; with eyes, hands, names.

-This will happen.
+This.
+Will.
+Happen.
 But we will match it with love.

-In the shiny green visitors’ chair.
+I look away, squirming in the green visitors’ chair.

 First names.
 Like family.
+She summoned an air

-We’d needed for hours.
+Of precision we’d needed for hours.
 Within minutes

 She is the one I want to open him up.